-Our aim is bringing hygienic, to them, and will introduce menstrual cups - which were donated by our strategic partner Ruby Cup.
+Our aim is bringing hygienic, menstrual and sex education to them, and will introduce menstrual cups which were donated by our strategic partner Ruby Cup.
 There are several reasons why we decided to name it the Red Bucket Project (Rato Baltin in Nepalese).